syncfusion-content/winui-docs/winui/Cartesian-Charts/Axis/AutoScrollingDelta.md

 # Auto Scrolling in WinUI Chart (SfCartesianChart)

-Axis provides support to auto scrolling the live data added in the chart with specific range of data visible at start or end.
+Axis supports auto-scrolling the live data added to the chart with a specific range of data visible at the start or end.

 ## AutoScrollingDelta

 The [AutoScrollingDelta]() property is used to set the specified range of data visible in the chart.
 It always shows the recently added data points at the end, and the scrolling will be reset to the end of the range whenever a new point is added.
 The default value of AutoScrollingDelta is `double.NaN`.

-By adding [ChartZoomPanBehavior](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartZoomPanBehavior.html#Syncfusion_UI_Xaml_Charts_ChartZoomPanBehavior__ctor) to the chart, you can scroll to see the previous data points using [EnablePanning](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartZoomPanBehavior.html#Syncfusion_UI_Xaml_Charts_ChartZoomPanBehavior_EnablePanning) property.
+By adding the [ChartZoomPanBehavior](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartZoomPanBehavior.html#Syncfusion_UI_Xaml_Charts_ChartZoomPanBehavior__ctor) to the chart, scroll to see the previous data points using the [EnablePanning](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartZoomPanBehavior.html#Syncfusion_UI_Xaml_Charts_ChartZoomPanBehavior_EnablePanning) property.

 {% tabs %}